okta/okta-developer-docs/packages/@okta/vuepress-site/code/react/okta_react_sign-in_widget/index.md

 ## Create a Widget Wrapper

-To provide a fully featured and customizable login experience, the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) is available to handle User Lifecycle operations, MFA, and more.
+To provide a fully-featured and customizable sign-in experience, the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) is available to handle User Lifecycle operations, MFA, and more.
 To render the Sign-In Widget in React, we must create a wrapper that allows us to treat it as a React component.

 Create a `src/OktaSignInWidget.js` file: